nexusformat/definitions/manual/source/introduction.rst

    introduction
    motivation

-NeXus is an effort by an international group of scientists to define a common data exchange format for neutron, X-ray, and muon experiments.
+NeXus is an effort by an international group of scientists :ref:`motivated <MotivationsForNeXus>` to define a common data exchange format for neutron, X-ray, and muon experiments.
 NeXus is built on top of the scientific data format HDF5 and adds domain-specific rules for organizing data within HDF5 files in addition to a dictionary of well-defined domain-specific field names.
 The NeXus